-No. Steps Activities and specific rules Organisations Body (when existent) 5.
-Submission of the Project outline If accepted, submission of the Project outline(s) with a cover letter comprising a description of the selection process to the Swiss Embassy in Riga.
-Formal check by the Swiss Embassy in Riga and submission of the Project outline with the cover letter of the NCU to Switzerland.
-Responsible: NCU Responsible: Swiss Embassy in Riga 6.
-Final decision on Project outline Final decision on the Project outline (including, if relevant, decision on the request for financing of Project preparation).
+5. Submission of the Project outline If accepted, submission of the Project outline of the recommended project with a cover letter comprising a description of the selection process to the Swiss Embassy.
+Formal check by the Swiss Embassy and submission of the Project outline with the cover letter of the NCU to Switzerland.
+Responsible: NCU Responsible: Swiss Embassy 6.
+Final decision on Project outline Final decision on the Project outline (including, if relevant, decision on the request for financing of project preparation).
 If accepted by Switzerland, request for the elaboration of the Final Project Proposal (requirements specified in 2.4).
 Switzerland may submit comments which have to be considered during the elaboration of the Final Project Proposal.
 Responsible: Swiss Agency for Development and Cooperation (SDC) or State Secretariat for Economic Affairs (SECO)